zaborowska/GeantSimulation/utils/h5/README.md

   --useCartesian, -c    If Cartesian coordinates are used instead of cylindrical

 ```
-Output names are created by changinging the input file extension from `.root` to '.h5'.
+Output names are created by changing the input file extension from `.root` to `.h5`.

 ## H5 to ROOT conversion